Alexdiaz711/Predicting-States-Electricity-from-Renewable-Sources/README.md

 There are a few ideas I would like to explore to improve this project:
 * Find possibly-related exogenous features to be used in making predictions.
 * Continue tuning the Neural Network and try to develop a better predicting model.
-* Create an interactive data dashboard where users can explore historical trends and predictions.
 * Host the data dashboard on a server for users to use from anywhere.

 ## Acknowledgments